 Among the students, there are two Weil Dissertation Research Awards.
 In the coming year, Julie James will use her award to spend three weeks in Siena and two weeks in Florence (at the Villa I Tatti and at the Kunsthistoriches Institute) researching her dissertation on the painted cycles of illustrious men (uomini famosi), a practice that began in Sienna in the fifteenth century.

 Weil Dissertation Research Award Recipient Julie James

 Lacy Murphy will use her award to conduct research for her dissertation “Colonial Collisions: Visual Culture in France and Algeria (1918-1962).”
-With her Weil grant, she will conduct a research trip in spring 2021 to Paris to conduct library and archival research, and to Algeria.
+She will conduct a research trip in spring 2021 to Paris to conduct library and archival research, and to Algeria.

 Weil Dissertation Research Award Recipient Lacy Murphy

 This year we are also pleased to initiate the Weil Professional Development Fellowship, which enables an advanced doctoral student to locate an excellent opportunity for professional growth in their chosen field.
 The grant supports their work with a mentor over a six-month period in residence.
 PhD candidate Kirsten Marples has moved to Boston, Massachusetts, where in July 2020 she will begin work at the Museum of Fine Arts, Boston in the Department of European Paintings.
 Under the mentorship of Katie Hanson, Associate Curator, Kirsten will develop multiple curatorial and collection management skills, and will conduct research for a forthcoming exhibition on the portraits by Edgar Degas.
 This new fellowship will allow a doctoral student each year to pursue their professional ambitions while in the final stages of completing their dissertation.